FusionAuth/fusionauth-site/site/_posts/2023-07-31-react-example-application.md

 ### Login Page

+For any application, you need to have a page where customers can log in.

 {% include _image.liquid src="/assets/img/blogs/react-example-application/fusiondesk-login.png" alt="Login / Register Prompt if the user is not authenticated" class="img-fluid" figure=false %}

 The login page allows the user to login or register using the FusionAuth login / register flow.
 The login page is implemented in the `LoginPage.tsx` file and displays the `login` and `register` buttons.